stellar/stellar-core/INSTALL.md

 ## Build Dependencies

 - `clang` >= 3.5 or `g++` >= 4.9
 - `pkg-config`
 - `bison` and `flex`
+- `libpq-devel` unless you `./configure --disable-postgres` in the build step below.

 ### Ubuntu 14.04